fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

 Users can directly view the usage information of the module through Python's helper, or refer to the sample program in tests/examples/Python.
 The following are some common classes and methods:

-- *TDengineConnection* class
+- *DThouseConnection* class

 Refer to help (taos.TDEngineConnection) in python.
-This class corresponds to a connection between the client and TDengine.
+This class corresponds to a connection between the client and DThouse.
 In the scenario of client multithreading, it is recommended that each thread apply for an independent connection instance, but not recommended that multiple threads share a connection.

-- *TDengineCursor* class
+- *DThouseCursor* class

-Refer to help (taos.TDengineCursor) in python.
+Refer to help (taos.DThouseCursor) in python.
 This class corresponds to the write and query operations performed by the client.
 In the scenario of client multithreading, this cursor instance must be kept exclusive to threads and cannot be used by threads, otherwise errors will occur in the returned results.

 - *connect* method

-Used to generate an instance of taos.TDengineConnection.
+Used to generate an instance of taos.DThouseConnection.

 ### Python connector code sample

 In tests/examples/python, we provide a sample Python program read_example. py to guide you to design your own write and query program.
 After installing the corresponding client, introduce the taos class through `import taos`.
 The steps are as follows:

-- Get the `TDengineConnection` object through `taos.connect`, which can be applied for only one by a program and shared among multiple threads.
+- Get the `DThouseConnection` object through `taos.connect`, which can be applied for only one by a program and shared among multiple threads.

-- Get a new cursor object through the `.cursor ()` method of the `TDengineConnection` object, which must be guaranteed to be exclusive to each thread.
+- Get a new cursor object through the `.cursor ()` method of the `DThouseConnection` object, which must be guaranteed to be exclusive to each thread.

 - Execute SQL statements for writing or querying through the `execute()` method of the cursor object.